Skip to content

 Share

-Claude for business, explained: real use cases, the Team and Enterprise plans, data-privacy and admin controls, a simple ROI framing, and where it fits vs ChatGPT.
+Claude for business, explained: real use cases, the Team and Enterprise plans, data-privacy and admin controls, ROI framing, and where it fits vs ChatGPT.

 Claude for business means using Anthropic's AI assistant to run real company work — drafting, analysis, customer support, and coding — under a plan built for organizations.
 Teams of five or more use the Team plan at $25 per seat; larger companies use Enterprise with SSO and audit logs.
 Your data trains no models by default.